 Section 2: To publish and disseminate such historical matter as this Society may authorize.

-Section 3: To operate a non-profit organization.ARTICLE III MEMBERSHIP
+Section 3: To operate a non-profit organization.

 Section 1: The membership year shall be from January 1 to December 31.
-Dues not paid by February 1st will be delinquent.
+Dues not paid by February 1st will be considered delinquent.

-A. Individual B. Family C. Business/Organization D. Life membership for individuals
+D. Life membership for Individuals

-Section 3: Qualifications: Any person interested in the purpose of this Society may become a member upon payment of annual or life membership dues.
+Any person interested in the purpose of this Society may become a member upon payment of annual or life membership dues.
 Only members in good standing may hold office.

 ARTICLE IV MEETINGS

-Section 2: Quorum:
+Section 2: Quorum.

 B. Ten (10) board members, as defined in ARTICLE IV: Section 4, shall constitute a quorum at a Board Meeting for the transaction of any business of this Society.
 Only Board members shall be allowed to vote.

-Section 4: Board of Directors: The Board of Directors shall consist of the elective officers as described in Article V, and the Standing Committee Chairmen as described in Article VI.
+The Board of Directors shall consist of the elected officers as described in ARTICLE V and the Standing Committee Chairpersons as described in ARTICLE VI.

 ARTICLE V OFFICERS AND DUTIES

-Section 3:President: It shall be the duty of the President to preside at all meetings of this Society; call such special meetings as are herein provided for; see that the bylaws, rules and regulations are enforced; appoint chairmen of standing committees and supervise generally the affairs of this Society.
-The President may appoint a Corresponding Secretary, a Telephone Chairman, a Parliamentarian, and any other officer or chairperson as needed, upon approval by the Board. (the grammar was adjusted on this section.)
+It shall be the duty of the President (or Co-Presidents) to preside at all meetings of this Society, call such special meetings as are herein provided for, see that the bylaws, rules and regulations are enforced, appoint chairpersons of standing committees, and supervise generally the affairs of this Society.
+The President(s) may appoint a Parliamentarian and any other officer or chairperson as needed, upon approval by the Board.

-Section 4: Secretary: The Secretary shall record and preserve minutes of meetings and provide a copy of the minutes to the President within a week.
+The Secretary shall record and preserve minutes of all meetings and provide a copy of the minutes to the President(s) within a week.
 The Secretary shall retain all permanent records.
-Upon their retirement, the Secretary shall turn over to her/his successor, or the President, all records or other property of this Society in their possession.
+Upon their retirement, the Secretary shall turn over to their successor, or to the President(s), all records or other property of this Society in their possession.

-Section 5: Treasurer: The Treasurer shall receive and be responsible for the funds of the Society and shall be accountable to the membership of this Society.
-The Treasurer shall pay all current bills, with the consent of the President and the Secretary, under the direction of the Board, and keep the membership informed of the financial status of the organization and give a full-itemized accounting at each Board meeting, and prepare an annual report given at the January General Meeting.
+The Treasurer shall receive and be responsible for the funds of the Society and shall be accountable to the membership of this Society.
+The Treasurer shall pay all current bills, under the direction of the Board, keep the membership informed of the financial status of the organization, give a full-itemized accounting at each Board meeting, and prepare an annual report given at the January General Meeting.
 If the January General Meeting is postponed or canceled, or there are other extenuating circumstances, the Treasurer will submit the annual report for inclusion in the next possible newsletter and the report to the membership shall be made at the next scheduled General Meeting.
-The Treasurer, unless other arrangements are approved by the Board, is responsible for filing all forms and reports with the County, State and Federal agencies and maintaining LHS compliance with these agencies.
-Upon retirement, the Treasurer shall turn over to her/his successor or to the President all funds, books, records and any other property of this Society that is in her/his possession. (wording and additions in this section.)
+The Treasurer is, unless other arrangements are approved by the Board, responsible for filing all forms and reports with the County, State and Federal agencies and maintaining LHS compliance with these agencies.
+Upon retirement, the Treasurer shall turn over to their successor or to the President(s) all funds, books, records, and any other property of this Society that is in their possession.

 ARTICLE VI STANDING COMMITTEE CHAIRMEN